 The drama curriculum includes theatre trips to the Globe, West End, RSC and regional theatres.

 - Learning journey - IGCSE and RADA Certificate

-In Years 10 and 11, students build on the work started in Years 7 to 9, and commence the IGCSE courses in English language and English literature.
-Note that we are moving from the CIE syllabus to the Edexcel reformed IGCSE, starting with Year 10 in September 2016.
+In Years 10 and 11, students build on the work started in Years 7 to 9, and commence the IGCSE courses in English Language and English Literature.

-The courses include both examination and coursework and cover a wide range of skills including creative and persuasive writing, close analysis of texts and an appreciation of literary genres.
+The courses cover a wide range of skills including creative and persuasive writing, close analysis of texts and an appreciation of literary genres.